 - Reserving pasta water: you may wonder why my recipe calls for you to reserve pasta water before you drain your pasta.
 Well, this one trick will up your pasta game significantly.
 As you cook pasta, some of its starch is released into the water it is being cooked in.
 Reserving some of that water, and then adding it back into your pan after you have drained the pasta helps the pasta adhere to whatever sauce you are adding to it.

 - For example, when I make my daughter’s favorite buttered noodles, I reserve ¼ c pasta water and then drain the noodles.
 Then I put the noodles back into the pan along with a couple of tablespoons of butter and some parmesan cheese.
 Adding just a couple of tablespoons of the reserved pasta water brings it all together into a creamy, buttery sauce.
 It's the same concept here, where adding the pasta water at the end can help coat all of the pasta with the sauce.

 Hope you are ready to try this quick and easy shrimp pasta recipe—it's delicious, and your family will definitely approve.
-If you're looking for more easy weeknight meals that everyone will love, check out my Creamy Orzo Chicken recipe, my Parmesan Barley Grain Bowl recipe, or my Fresh Spring Rolls recipe.

 - 2 pints cherry tomatoes

 - 1 T. olive oil